 - To update us on your vaccine status, please email a copy of your vaccination card to email@example.com.
 If you have a current reservation, please be sure to let us know at least 15 days prior to your departure.

 Your safety is our primary focus.
-We are monitoring the COVID-19 situation to help ensure the health and safety of our tour participants and leaders, staff, and the communities we visit.
-We are following guidelines from local health authorities in each destination, along with recommendations from the Center for Disease Control (CDC), the World Health Organization (WHO) and the Adventure Travel Trade Association (ATTA).
+We are continuing to monitor the COVID-19 situation to help ensure the health and safety of our tour participants and leaders, staff, and the communities we visit.
+We will continue to follow guidelines from local health authorities in each destination, along with recommendations from the Center for Disease Control (CDC), the World Health Organization (WHO) and the Adventure Travel Trade Association (ATTA).

-- Face masks will be required any time physical distancing of 6 feet is not possible, including when riding in the van, and when specified by local policies.
+- Face masks are required when riding in the van and required when specified by local policies.

-- Masks are now required in all National Parks Service buildings and facilities.
+- In areas the CDC identifies as High COVID-19 community levels, masks are required in all National Parks Service buildings and facilities regardless of vaccination status.
 This includes visitor centers and restrooms.
+Our guides will be familiar with individual park guidelines.